renataberoli/renataberoli.github.io/renataberoli/docs/projects/dockgrid.md

 ## What did I Learn?
 - I improved my experience using  Figma to design the UI templates;
-- To use more the "paper-prototype" to validate initial ideas.
+- To use more "paper-prototype" to validate initial ideas.